 If you find yourself uncertain about the specifics of a Final PFA order or the eligibility criteria for filing, turn to Logue Law Group’s authoritative PFA resources.
-By resolving any lingering doubts, you can then seek the guidance of a reputable Washington PA PFA lawyer who can navigate you through the process, mitigating potential punishments or penalties.
+By resolving any lingering doubts, you can then seek the guidance of a reputable Pittsburgh PFA lawyer who can navigate you through the process, mitigating potential punishments or penalties.

 Who Can File a Final PFA Case?

 As mentioned earlier, PFA cases are initiated between individuals within “domestic relationships”.
 Here are the common types:

 - Former or current intimate partners

 - Relatives by blood or marriage (including close relatives)